t1/kub-ee/README.md

 1. A different version of an application `foo` can be deployed with `foo.version`.
 1. The versions of an application `foo` can be found (by The Deployer) by using the deployment name on the node to retrieve the group- and artifact-id.
+1. On a QA stage with the suffix `-qa`, an application `foo` is proxied to `http://foo-qa-lb/foo`, where `foo-qa-lb` is the application load-balancer.
+1. The nginx config file is in `/usr/local/etc/nginx` and has the prefix and suffix of its stage, e.g. `nginx-qa.conf`.

 ## Kubernetes Equivalents